Translate – The Sound of Surfing

 It’s fair to say we’re pretty big fans of super talented composer and musician CJ Mirra.
 Through his collaboration with award winning filmmaker Chris McClean, scoring more than 20 surf movies, CJ Mirra AKA has confirmed his status as ‘the sound of cold water surfing’.
 We premiered their latest project, the live audio visual freesurfing experiment Translate at LS/FF, where they blew the minds of the sell out crowd with their ode to the raging North Atlantic and scooped the coveted ‘Viewers Choice’ award.

-We’re stoked to hear that CJ Mirra has been working behind the scenes putting the finishing touches to the album and official soundtrack to Translate, released this autumn and launching today Friday 21st August with the main theme ‘Translate’.
-For those in search of a transportative journey into the realms of salt, sound, cinema and the sublime, look no further.
+CJ Mirra has been working behind the scenes putting the finishing touches to the album and official soundtrack to Translate, released this autumn… for those in search of a transportative journey into the realms of salt, sound, cinema and the sublime, look no further.

 “The title track is orchestral, textured, cinematic with live strings and tape-manipulated samples creating an almost Nordic, ethereal feel,” explains CJ Mirra.
 “I worked with the ultra-talented Robert M Thomas who layered up so many violins and violas that it sounds like a small orchestra.”